SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-18.md

 ### Disadvantages in Shellscript
+- We have hundreds of linux distributions like debian, centos, ubuntu, rhel etc.
-- Shellscript will not work for all linux distributions even though 99% commands may be same but you need to write separate scripts for separate distributions like debian,centos,ubuntu,rhel etc. We have hundreds of linux distributions.
+- Shellscript will not work for all linux distributions even though 99% commands may be same.
+- You need to write separate scripts for separate distributions.
 - Scalability issues, shellscript cannot configure more number of servers incase of big billion days.
 - Error handling, to handle errors we need to write functions, validations explicitly.
 - Readability issues, shellscript syntax is not easy to understand for everyone without learning linux.
-- Shell will only work for linux, not for external systems like aws,azure etc. We need to work manually on external systems by using their particular modules (or) commands (or) syntax.
+- Shell will only work for linux, not for external systems like aws,azure etc.
+- We need to work manually on external systems by using their particular modules, commands, syntax.
-- Shellscript will not manage sensitive information like passwords,keys etc.
+- Shellscript will not manage sensitive information like passwords, keys etc.

-### Advantages of ansible over shellscript
+### Advantages of Ansible over Shellscript
-Ansible is an open-source automation tool used for
+- Ansible is an open-source automation tool.
 - Configuration management tool.
 - Application deployment.
 - Cloud Provisioning and Orchestration (But not recommended).
-It can also connect to external systems like aws,azure,gcp,gitlab etc. to create instances but this is not recommended because ansible is only intended for configuration management and application deployment.
+- It can also connect to external systems like aws, azure, gcp, gitlab etc to create instances.
+But it is not recommended, because ansible is only intended for configuration management & application deployment.

 ### What is configuration management ?
 For example if you buy a new laptop, you need to install softwares and setup like username and passwords and connect to wifi etc. This is nothing but configuring your new laptop what you required.
 So similarly in linux also, before deploying application, we need to make the server ready.
 For example below